bmeddeb/gitbench/docs/api/blame-commit.md

 # Blame and Commit Analysis

-GitFleet provides powerful tools for analyzing repository blame information and commit history.
+gitbench provides powerful tools for analyzing repository blame information and commit history.
 This page explains how to use these features and interpret the results.

 ## Blame Analysis

-Blame analysis identifies the author and commit information for each line of code in a file.
-GitFleet's blame analysis is implemented in Rust for maximum performance, making it significantly faster than pure Python implementations.
+Blame analysis identifies the author and commit information for each line of code in a file. gitbench's blame analysis is implemented in Rust for maximum performance, making it significantly faster than pure Python implementations.

 ### Using the `bulk_blame` Method